 - rm200+ relocation fee

 It’s obvious that the best all-around option on the list is TIME.
 But if you live in a landed property or condominium that does not have that option then you get two other choices.
-Choose wisely as you’ll be in the contract for 2 years.
+Choose wisely as you’ll be on the contract for two years.

 If you don’t do a lot of online activities that require a high-speed home internet connection, then a 100Mbps broadband package will be cost-effective and sufficient.